 This soul work was put to the test in November 2009, when my husband confessed to an affair.
 I was completely devastated, but still loved him and wanted to work things out.
 He waffled, left briefly, and then agreed to reconcile.
 While I was totally committed to the marriage, in the aftermath I set a much higher bar for how I expected to be treated.
 So, six months later, he told me he had cheated again and was no longer interested in staying married to me.
 He left that night, and my divorce was final a few weeks after my 31st birthday.
 During this worst time of my life, I have never felt closer to God.
 I knew in my soul that He was grieving with me and wasn’t okay with what had happened to me.
 I was heartbroken and all my plans had turned to dust, but I felt God’s presence and a deep conviction that He was still at work and would bring good out of my suffering.
 From day one I wanted to use my experience to comfort and advise others in similar situations, and I still try to do that, mainly through my blog.
 It means everything to me when people, especially other divorced people, tell me they were helped by something I wrote.
 I don’t know much about God’s plans for me, but I know that’s one of the reasons why I’m here.

 I started my post-divorce life overflowing with hope even as I grieved, but that hope has faded.
-I believed that after this long (four years), I’d have an amazing new life with a fulfilling, purposeful job, a relationship with a wonderful Christian man who would love me as Christ loves the Church, and maybe even a family.
+I believed that after this long (four years), I’d have an amazing new life with a fulfilling, purposeful job, a loving relationship with a wonderful man, and maybe even a family.
 That’s how God turns ashes into beauty, right?
 Instead, I’ve made no progress in my career and still lack a bright and shining purpose.
 I haven’t had a close relationship (even a platonic one) with any guy, and hadn’t even been on A Date until this year.
 (Many other Christians I know have divorced and remarried in this intervening time.)
 I’m 35 and am slowly accepting that I probably won’t have kids.
-I doubt increasingly how much my story and experience are worth after all, because people want a happy ending.
+I doubt increasingly how much my story and experience are worth, because people want a happy ending.
 I have an active, fun life and more than my share of loving friends, but the years the locusts ate have not been restored, and I’m no longer sure if they ever will be.
-I don’t really know how to cope with that anymore, so I have trouble imagining how others can be encouraged by it.
+I don’t really know how to cope with that, so I have trouble imagining how others can be encouraged by it.
 My intimacy with God has suffered as I try to find a positive framework for a future that might always fall short of my hopes.

 However, God has definitely provided for me this year by bringing me to my new church.
 It’s a place where you can be loved, valued, and useful regardless of your gender or demographic, where people aren’t afraid to admit they’re broken, where people are dreaming big dreams for themselves, each other, and our city.
 I’ve wanted to belong in a place like that for a long time.
 I’m excited to be part of it and hopeful for how God might use it in my life.